 - The use of the word “Enclosed” is inappropriate in electronic media.
 It is ideal when using paper mail

 - Avoid unrelated matters.
 You may send a separate email for this.
 The inclusion of unrelated topics, though significant, may shift the focus off the importance of the attachment.

 - Avoid attaching very heavy files to email.
 It could be frustrating to download in cases whereby your recipient is even willing to give it a try.

 - As much as you can it is important to avoid sending too many files.
 Files can be lost or missed by your recipient while downloading.
-In cases whereby this is unavoidable, it is crucial to mention in the body of your massage the number of files you have attached.
+In cases whereby this is unavoidable, it is crucial to mention in the body of your message the number of files you have attached.